The CamelContext is the runtime system, which holds together all the fundamental concepts of Apache Camel (routes, endpoints, components, etc).

-The DSLs provide a nice abstraction for Camel users to build applications with.
+The DSLs provide a nice abstraction for Camel users to build applications.
 Under the hood, though, a route is composed of a graph of processors.

 During routing, exchanges flow from one processor to another; as such, you can think of a route as a graph having specialized processors as the nodes, and lines that connect the output of one processor to the input of another.
 Processors could be implementations of EIPs, producers for specific components, or your own custom code.
 The figure below shows the flow between processors.

 from in the DSL) that populates the initial exchange.
-At each processor step, the out message from the previous step is the in message of the next.
+At each processor step, the output (out) message from the previous step is the input (in) message of the next.
 In many cases, processors don’t set an out message, so in this case the in message is reused.
-At the end of a route, the MEP of the exchange determines whether a reply needs to be sent back to the caller of the route.
-If the MEP is InOnly, no reply will be sent back.
+The exchange pattern of the exchange determines, at the end of a route, whether a reply needs to be sent back to the caller of the route.
+If the exchange pattern (MEP) is InOnly, no reply will be sent back.
 If it’s InOut, Camel will take the out message from the last step and return it.

 Components are the main extension point in Camel.